 “Eli said to them, “Why do you do such things, the evil things that I hear from all these people?
 No, my sons: for the report that I keep hearing from the passers-by among the Lord’s people is not good.
 If one man does wrong and sins against another, God will intercede for him; but if a man does wrong to the Lord, who can intercede for him?”

 That’s it.
 Just a “why” question, a statement of the facts and another vague question about what they think will happen if they carry on like this.
 There is nothing wrong per se about what Eli said to his sons, but God was clear that it didn’t suffice as a rebuke.
 He didn’t DO anything about it.
 And grave consequences were the result.

 I think, we can sometimes be guilty of the same.
 We think we have done our job when we point out what our kids are doing wrong and where it will lead them.
 But if we don’t DO anything about it, is it really a rebuke?
 Likely not.
 Here are some examples:

 “Why aren’t you taking the trash out like you are supposed to?
 You are not doing your part in this family.
 If you can’t even do something as simple as taking the trash out, how are you going to survive at college?”

 “Why can’t you get your homework done on time?
 I keep getting notices from your teacher.
 You won’t get a passing grade at this rate.”

 Those two examples are really foundationally the same “rebuke” Eli gave his sons.
 They have no substance.
 They are just words.
 When we intervene with our kids in this fashion, we might feel that we have satisfied our role to discipline, but have we?

 We can’t discipline without getting our hands dirty.
 More and more, I see parents shying away from direct parenting techniques and relying more and more on passive comments and reflections.
+This is ineffective discipline.
 Let’s focus on what we can do differently.
 Here are some simple guidelines: